New construction in Zionsville, from recorded sales

 The last 12 months

-Recorded sales since July 2025.
+Recorded sales since August 2025.
 Lot sales are the leading signal: a lot usually changes hands a year or two before the finished home sells, and the assessor is slow to reclassify a new house, so finished new-home counts run low for the most recent months.

 Year by year